- On a great road trip, soak up all that Australia's south coast has to offer: vibrant cities, secluded islands, abundant nature

 International flight to Melbourne

-Morning arrival and two-night stay in a small, private St Kilda address.
-The hotel's ambience reflects the neighbourhood: relaxed and with a slightly arty feel.
+Arrive in Melbourne this morning for a two-night stay in a small, private St Kilda hotel.
 Feel free to explore the local area your way with a morning coffee on the terrace, a shopping trip through the local art galleries, a spot of fishing on the pier, a drink at the pub or an evening stroll along the Esplanade.

-Things to see and experience Stroll through the countless alleyways, lanes and covered passageways with their host of hidden cafes, shops, artist workshops and street art - Sit on a secret terrace and watch the buzzing life of the city - Set up camp on the lawn of the Royal Botanic Gardens for an outdoor cinema - Soak up the bohemian atmosphere of Fitzroy, and its must-see Brunswick Street and Gertrude Street - Enjoy a tour of the Ian Potter Centre or the Municipal Library - Browse the small shops along Acland Street close to Luna Park.
+Stroll through the countless alleyways, lanes and covered passageways with their host of hidden cafes, shops, artist workshops and street art.
+Sit on a secret terrace and watch the buzzing life of the city, set up camp on the lawn of the Royal Botanic Gardens for an outdoor cinema and soak up the bohemian atmosphere of Fitzroy and its must-see Brunswick Street and Gertrude Street.
+Enjoy a tour of the Ian Potter Centre or the Municipal Library and browse the small shops along Acland Street close to Luna Park.